leangjia/blender_docs/manual/render/eevee/light_probes/reflection_planes.rst

    Size of the arrow showing the reflection plane normal.

 Show Preview Plane
-   Show the captured reflected image onto a fully reflective plane in the 3D View.
+   Show the captured reflected image onto a fully reflective plane in the 3D Viewport.